mvdwetering/ynca/docs/DESIGN.md

 That might also explain the lists of GET commands found on the internet to indicate what is supported for a device.

 Would allow for an API where attributes are only added when _really_ supported by that specific model and not in general.

+### Better events/updates

+Currently events/updates from the receiver are just passed in a callback with everything as strings.

+A better version would be nice.

+* Typed arguments?
+* Register for specific updates (next to all?)
+* Would still need a raw callback